alex-t-l/front-end-engineering/README.md

-# Learning Full Stack Engineering Mini Projects
+# Learning Front end Engineering Mini Projects
 Welcome!
-These are some small projects I made while learning Full Stack Engineering.
+These are some small projects I made while learning Front end engineering.
 These are here simply to demonstrate my JavaScript, CSS, and HTML knowledge.

 **MAJOR PROJECTS:**